Humidifier next to plant

 3. Pure Enrichment MistAire Ultrasonic Cool Mist Humidifier

 Compact and stylish, this humidifier is great for smaller spaces or desktops.
-It’s whisper-quiet and has an optional night light.
+It’s whisper-quiet and has an optional night light—perfect for a bedroom plant setup.

 🌬️ Try the MistAire for small spaces!